Prime Minister of New Zealand: Early leaders

-On becoming the Colony of New Zealand in 1841, New Zealand was directly governed by a governor, appointed by the Colonial Office in Britain.
+On becoming the Colony of New Zealand in 1841, the country was directly governed by a governor, appointed by the Colonial Office in Britain.
 Self-government was established in 1853, following the New Zealand Constitution Act 1852, and the First Parliament met on 24 May 1854.

 The origins of the office of prime minister are disputed.
-Use of the words prime minister as a descriptive term date back to the First Parliament, where they are applied to James FitzGerald and Thomas Forsaith.
+Use of the words prime minister as a descriptive term dates back to the First Parliament, where they are applied to James FitzGerald and Thomas Forsaith.
 FitzGerald and Forsaith had no official titles, however, and New Zealand had not yet obtained self-government.
 As such, they are not usually considered prime ministers in any substantive sense.

 The first person to be formally appointed to a position of executive leadership was Henry Sewell, who formed a brief ministry in April 1856, at the beginning of the Second Parliament.
 Despite his formal leadership role, however, his only actual title was "colonial secretary", a position comparable to a minister of internal affairs.
-His successor, William Fox, was also given a formal leadership role, but was not colonial secretary.
+His successor, William Fox, was also given a formal leadership role but was not a colonial secretary.
 In 1864 when Frederick Weld became the sixth person appointed to formal leadership, a substantive leadership title, "premier", appeared.
 Weld's successor, Edward Stafford, briefly changed the title to "first minister", but it was soon restored to premier during the second tenure of Fox in 1869.
 From that point, the title "premier" was used almost exclusively for the remainder of the 19th century.
 Nevertheless, in the Schedule of the Civil List of 1873, provision was made for the salary of the head of government "being the Prime Minister".

 Initially, premiers acted as mere advisers to the governor—with the governor at times a very active partner.
 This began to change during the first tenure of Edward Stafford.
 Stafford met with his ministers and made decisions outside of the Executive Council (which was chaired by the governor), thus establishing the modern convention of cabinet government.
 Stafford also clashed with the governor over control of native affairs, which was eventually to fall within the premier's powers.